GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/interacting-with-external-services-via-webhooks/en.md

 Once we have extracted the data from the payload, we can execute some action with it.

-This GraphQL query deals with the `subscriber.subscriber_unsubscribe` event, sending an email to the person asking for feedback.
+This GraphQL query deals with the `subscriber.subscriber_unsubscribe` event, to send an email to the person who unsubscribed, asking for feedback.

 ```graphql
 query CreateEmailMessage